USGS-R/lake-temp-lstm-static-data-release/README.md

 For this pipeline specifically, it is being built on the USGS Tallgrass HPC system.
 Follow instructions in the DSP manual in order to start an R session on Tallgrass.
 Since the code uses `scipiper::gd_get()` along with `lake-temperature-model-prep`, you will likely need to setup authorization to the Google Drive folder if you are to build targets the call `scipiper_freshen_files()`.
 To do so, follow these instructions.

 To allow `gd_get()` to actually download files, you need to prep your credentials to avoid the browser-mediated authorization (does not work on the HPC systems).
 I used the "Project-level OAuth cache" section of [this vignette](https://cran.r-project.org/web/packages/gargle/vignettes/non-interactive-auth.html) to develop this workflow.
+You should only need to follow steps 1-3 one time:

-*Step 1:* Locally, run the following to authorize GoogleDrive and create a token file.
+* *Step 1:* Locally, run the following to authorize GoogleDrive and create a token file.
 Important: DON'T COMMIT THIS FILE ANYWHERE.
 You only need to do this the one time.
-Once you have this setup, you can skip to Step 3.
+Once you have this setup, you can skip to Step 4.

 ```
 options(gargle_oauth_cache = ".secrets")
 googledrive::drive_auth(cache = ".secrets")
 ```

-*Step 2:* Upload the file to the `.secrets/` directory in `lake-temperature-model-prep/` on Caldera.
+* *Step 2:* Upload the file to the `.secrets/` directory in `lake-temperature-model-prep/` on Caldera.
 Be sure that `.secrets/*` appears in the gitignore (it already should, but please check!).

-*Step 3:* Verify that the authorization will work by running the following code.
+* *Step 3:* Verify that the authorization will work by running the following code.
 If it returns at least one file, then you can carry on with the build.
 The `options()` here will need to be run every time you are building the pipeline (unless everything has been "freshened" already).

 ```
 options(